By ES HETHCOX & MEAGHAN MCINTYRE

 About the policy, there is a universal question of why it is in place.

-This ban on mace first appeared in the 2013-2014 edition of the student handbook in the section contains rules of Residence Life.
+This ban on pepper spray first appeared in the 2013-2014 edition of the student handbook in the section contains rules of Residence Life.
 The policy is also included in section one of the Student Code of Conduct, a document which is separate from the student handbook.

 As identified in an email from the Vice President of Student Affairs Juliette Landphair, this ban exists campus-wide.